Alek327/Data-extraction-pipeline/README.md

 # Semi-Automated Qualitative Evidence Extraction from Research Papers in PDFs
 ## Offline, Rule-Based Pipeline

+Copyright © 2025 Oleksandr Galychyn.
+All rights reserved.

+This repository is provided for inspection and evaluation only.
+No permission is granted to use, copy, modify, or distribute this code without explicit authorization from the author.

 ### Purpose of the Pipeline

 This pipeline supports qualitative and mixed-methods evidence synthesis from research papers in PDF format, particularly in public health, transport, and intervention research.
 Manual extraction and coding of narrative evidence is time-consuming, difficult to reproduce, and often inconsistent across reviewers.